 Upon arriving in Amsterdam you can’t help noticing that the Dutch like bikes.

-In Amsterdam, just about everyone bikes.
-It is not unusual to see mothers, grandmothers, business people, police officers, hippies, and so on happily bike along.
+Seemingly just about everyone here rides a bike.
+It is not unusual to see mothers, grandmothers, business people, police officers, old and young hippies, and so on happily bike along.

 Some people walk their dogs by bike.
 Others use it to bring home groceries, flowers, furniture, children, girlfriends or anything else one can think of.